-All first-year degree-seeking international students register for courses in September.
-Exchange students will be registered earlier.
+All first-year degree-seeking international students register for courses in June.
+Exchange students will be registered manually.
 All international students must maintain full-time enrollment during the fall and winter terms.
 More information about the registration process for first-year students is provided by the Registrar's office.

 11. What general topics will be covered during international student orientation?

 The international student orientation program will cover common aspects of academic and student life at W&L. In addition, you will have the opportunity to take care of logistical concerns, such as setting up a mailing address, opening a bank account, and shopping for needed items.
 You will also meet international orientation leaders, faculty, and staff who you will regularly interact with during your time at W&L. Last but not least, you will also participate in fun activities to help you connect with each other and your orientation leaders!